t2mune/mrtparse/README.md

 ========

 mrtparse is a module to read and analyze the MRT format data.
-This format standardized in RFC6396 can be used to export routing protocol messages, state changes, and routing information base contents.
+The MRT format data can be used to export routing protocol messages, state changes, and routing information base contents, and is standardized in RFC6396.
+Such as Quagga / Zebra, BIRD, OpenBGPD and PyRT is able to output the MRT fotmat data.

 ##What is MRT format